ray155093/azure-docs.zh-tw/articles/security/security-channel-nine.md

 <properties
-   pageTitle="Channel 9 上的 Azure 安全性影片 | Microsoft Azure"
+   pageTitle="Azure security videos on Channel 9 | Microsoft Azure"
-   description="本文提供 Channel 9 上策劃的 Azure 安全性簡報清單。Channel 9 是一個社群，連繫使用我們產品的人員與我們產品的工作人員。"
-   services="security"
-   documentationCenter="na"
-   authors="TomShinder"
+   description="The article provides a curated list of Azure security presentations on Channel 9.
+Channel 9 is a community that connects the people who use our products with the people behind our products." services="security" documentationCenter="na" authors="TomShinder"